-In March 2014, the compensation committee approved the terms of the fiscal 2014 short-term cash based incentives.
-Our NEOs short-term cash based incentives are targeted at approximately 0.2% of consolidated budgeted sales and 0.4% of consolidated budgeted sales at maximum payout.
+In March 2015, the compensation committee approved the terms of the fiscal 2015 short-term cash based incentives.
+Our NEOs short-term cash based incentives are targeted at approximately 0.2% of consolidated budgeted sales and 0.3% of consolidated budgeted sales at maximum payout.
 The short-term cash based incentives is appropriate to provide for increased payouts due to the significant shareholder returns commonly generated by above-target comparable sales, product margin and diluted earnings per share performance.
-The compensation committee has the discretion under the plan to reduce the awards paid under the plan, but do not have discretion to increase payouts that are based on achievement of the objective performance goals or make a payout based on the objective performance goals if the first threshold targets are not achieved.
+The compensation committee has the discretion under the plan to reduce the awards paid under the plan, but does not have discretion to increase payouts that are based on achievement of the objective performance goals or make a payout based on the objective performance goals if the first threshold targets are not achieved.
 All of our executives are subject to our Executive Compensation Recovery Policy, which further mitigates excessive risk taking.
 No payouts are made until audited financial results are received, reviewed and approved by the audit committee at our March meeting after our fiscal year has ended.

-For each of the following performance measures, comparable sales-North America, product margin-North America, ecommerce operating margin-North America, diluted earnings per share-North America and diluted earnings per share-Consolidated, the compensation committee established performance thresholds for the NEOs.
+For each of the following performance measures, comparable sales-North America, product margin-North America, diluted earnings per share-North America and diluted earnings per share-Consolidated, the compensation committee established performance thresholds for the NEOs.
 The first threshold relates to a minimum acceptable level of financial performance.
 Each succeeding threshold is designed to reward the NEOs based upon the improved financial performance of the business.
 The second threshold is the target threshold.
 The thresholds above the target threshold each pay out a higher percentage of base salary culminating in the top threshold, which is designed as a stretch challenge.
-The compensation committee believes these goals are not easily achieved; and, in the last eight years, no NEO has achieved all of the stretch challenge measurement goals.
-For fiscal 2014, the compensation committee used different performance measures for different NEOs.
-These are noted and presented by group (Consolidated, North America and Ecommerce) in the following tables which show the performance thresholds for each performance measure used for fiscal 2014:
+The compensation committee believes these goals are not easily achieved; and, in the ten years since becoming a public company, no NEO has achieved all of the stretch challenge measurement goals.
+For fiscal 2015, the compensation committee used different performance measures for different NEOs.
+These are noted and presented by group (Consolidated and North America) in the following tables which show the performance thresholds for each performance measure used for fiscal 2015:

-Performance Threshold - Consolidated

-Objective Measure 1 2 3 4 5

-Target

-Comparable Sales Growth - North America Product Margin Improvement - North 2.0% 4.0% 5.5% 6.5% 7.5%

-America Last ye ear minus Last year plus Last year plus Last year plus Last year plus

-0.4% 0.0% 0.2% 0.3% 0.5%

-Diluted Earnings Per Share - Consolidated \$ 1.53 \$ 1.66 \$ 1.75 \$ 1.82 \$ 1.91

-Diluted Earnings Per Share Growth 0.7% 9.2% 15.1% 19.7% 25.7%

-Perfo rmance Thi eshold - North America

-Objective Measure 1 2 3 4 5

-Ta rget -

-Comparable Sales Growth - North America 2.0% 4.0% 5.5% 6.5% 7.5%

-Product Margin Improvement - North

-America Last ye ear minus Last year plus Last year plus Last year plus Last year plus

-0.4% 0.0% 0.2% 0.3% 0.5%

-Diluted Earnings Per Share - North America \$ 1.57 \$ 1.69 \$ 1.76 \$ 1.81 \$ 1.88

-Diluted Earnings Per Share Growth 5.4% 13.4% 18.1% 21.5% 26.2%

-Peri formance T hreshold - Econ nmerce

-Objective Measure 1 2 3 4 5

-Ta rget -

-Comparable Sales Growth - North America 2.0% 4.0% 5.5% 6.5% 7.5%

-Ecommerce Operating Margin Improvement
+Perf ormance Threshold - Cor solidated Objective Measure 1 2 3 4 5 T arget Comparable Sales Growth - North America 3.0% 4.5% 5.5% 6.0% 6.5% Product Margin Improvement - North America Last year plus Last year plus Last year plus Last year plus Last year plus 0.3% 0.4% 0.6% 0.7% 0.8% Diluted Earnings Per Share - Consolidated \$ 1.88 \$ 1.95 \$ 2.02 \$ 2.06 \$ 2.10 Diluted Earnings Per Share Growth 27.9% 32.7% 37.4% 40.1% 42.9%

-- North America Last year plus Last year plus Last year plus Last year plus Last year plus
+Perfo rmance T hreshold - Nort h America Objective Measure - 1 2 3 4 5 Τa arget Comparable Sales Growth - North America 3.0% 4.5% 5.5% 6.0% 6.5% Product Margin Improvement - North America Last year plus Last year plus Last year plus Last year plus Last year plus 0.3% 0.4% 0.6% 0.7% 0.8% Diluted Earnings Per Share - North America \$ 1.89 \$ 1.95 \$ 2.00 \$ 2.02 \$ 2.06 Diluted Earnings Per Share Growth 8.6% 12.1% 14.9% 16.1% 18.4%

-0.4% 0.8% 1.2% 1.4% 1.7%

-or \$1.
-9 million or \$3.
-6 million or \$4.
-7 million or \$5 .4 million or \$6 .2 million

-Diluted Earnings Per Share - North America \$ 1.57 \$ 1.69 \$ 1.76 \$ 1.81 \$ 1.88

-Diluted Earnings Per Share Growth 5.4% 13.4% 18.1% 21.5% 26.2%